-Sarah McKibben is the manager of networked improvement for Deans for Impact.
+Sarah McKibben is a senior program manager with Deans for Impact.
 Prior to joining Deans for Impact, she taught high school in southern Arkansas and has worked with networks of educators and policymakers in both rural and urban contexts.
 She received her BA from Vanderbilt University and her MPA from American University.

 Friends don’t let friends make evidence-free assumptions.

 In college I studied community development and prepared for a career in international development, but I also started tutoring at a local church after-school program.
 I worked closely with a third-grader named Brooklyn, and through her lens on life I started asking questions about why her experience of school was so different from my own.
 That why question started morphing into a question of how to fix it, and that led me to graduate school in education policy, which led me to working in education research, which led me to teaching high school in South Arkansas.

 The Deans For Impact mission exemplifies my theory of change for improving our education system.
 I’ve come to believe that excellence in teacher training is a necessary component for ensuring excellence in education, period.
 After working in our education system from multiple perspectives, I also see the need for organizations that can bring policy, research, and practice together to learn from each other, especially in teacher preparation.
 Deans For Impact is uniquely situated to do that work well precisely because our network approach surfaces and honors the expertise of the very people doing the hard work of teaching teachers.

 I love how Deans For Impact strives to model the principles we ask our members to adopt.
 Measurement can be tedious and feedback can feel painful, but when both are in the name of growth––whether as an individual or an organization––it reflects caring.
 Friends don’t let friends make evidence-free assumptions.
 That’s the saying, right?